Profit Shifting of Multinational Corporations Worldwide: Results

-\subsection{Estimation of profit shifting (2016 OECD data)}
+\subsection{Estimation of profit shifting (OECD data)}

-Having shown that the logarithmic model is superior to both the quadratic and linear models, we apply it to the 2016 OECD CBCR data, complemented by 2017 US data (Section \ref{sec:methodology_model}).
+Having shown that the logarithmic model is superior to both the quadratic and linear models, we apply it to the OECD CBCR data.
 We use the same methodology as in the previous section, but add fixed effects for the reporting countries to correct for differences in profitability due to the location of headquarters, and add an interaction between the reporting country and either $\log(t+ETR)$, $ETR^2$ or $ETR$ in our logarithmic, quadratic and linear models.

 Table~\ref{tab:oecd_reg_table} shows the estimates of tax semi-elasticity using the OECD data (with an interpretation of the coefficients given visually in Figure \ref{fig:elasticity_oecd}).
 The US is used as the reference group for country comparisons.
 We again observe that the logarithmic model fits the data better than the quadratic and linear specifications.
 The logarithmic model estimates that over 40\% of profit shifting takes places towards countries with an ETR below 1\% (Table \ref{tab:tax_havens}).
-The quadratic and linear models are not able to capture this fully, while at the same time estimating that over 24\% of profit shifting takes place to countries with ETR above 15\% (Table \ref{tab:tax_havens}).
+The quadratic and linear models are not able to capture this fully (Table \ref{tab:tax_havens}).
 The misalignment model yields similar results to the logarithmic model, reinforcing the accuracy of the logarithmic model.

 The location of MNCs' headquarters have been shown both theoretically and empirically to be an important consideration in the profit shifting carried out by MNCs \citep{dischingerRoleHeadquartersMultinational2014, bilickaComparingUKTax2019}.
-A significant number of existing studies observed profit shifting in the case of US headquartered MNCs \citep{guvenenOffshoreProfitShifting2017, dowdProfitShiftingMultinationals2017,clausingProfitShiftingTax2020}.
+A significant number of existing studies observed profit shifting in the case of US headquartered MNCs \citep{guvenenOffshoreProfitShifting2022, dowdProfitShiftingMultinationals2017,clausingProfitShiftingTax2020}.
 For example, the ETR paid on foreign profits by US MNCs in sectors other than oil has fallen by half since the late 1990s and nearly half of this decline is estimated to be the outcome of the rise of profit shifting to tax havens \citep{wrightExorbitantTaxPrivilege2018}.